PrimeLabCore/rpc-near/README.md

+RPC Node Deployment Pipeline from PrimeLab!
-# Quickly scale up RPC Node deployments via Terraform
+Quickly scale up RPC Node deployments via Terraform

-## About
+Contributors:
+PrimeLab Core Tools
+PrimeLab Blockchain Team

+GitHub: RPC-Deployer 4

+PrimeLab is excited to release the first iteration of our automated RPC Node Utility for NEAR Protocol!
+This utility enables developers and NEAR project stakeholders to quickly deploy and manage their own RPC node on the NEAR Mainnet!

-### Why (is this needed):
+Why (is this needed)

-- With the communication between users and the network relying solely on deployed RPC node infrastructure having the ability to quickly horizontally scale your RPC nodes to handle the required throughput capacity.
+Many projects in the NEAR Ecosystem require their own RPC nodes.
+The options currently available are not automated and require repetitive & laborious tasks to deploy and maintain.

-### Who (would this benefit):
+Who (would this benefit)

-- DAPP Developers
+DAPP Developers
-- Network Metric Aggregators
+Network Metric Aggregators
-- Users in terms of more reliable transaction processing
-- SAAS Providers
+SAAS Providers
+Any project in the NEAR Ecosystem. :slight_smile:

-### How (does this achieve a solution):
+How (does this achieve a solution):

-- It enables the engineers to have to worry less about being bottle-necked & more about accomplishing their goal
+The RPC Deployment Utility allows engineers to worry less about bottlenecks and focus more on the applications they’re building.
+Tech:

+The RPC Node utility uses Terraform, Packer, and Ansible to orchestrate the configuration and deployment of the RPC Node.

 ## Prerequisites